grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.snmp.md

 [auth]: #auth-block

 ### target block

+The `target` block defines an individual SNMP target.
+The `target` block may be specified multiple times to define multiple targets.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------
 `name` | `string` | Name of a snmp_target. | | yes